 The following tables analyze changes in the group's net interest income attributable to changes in average volume of interest-earning assets and interest-bearing liabilities and changes in their respective interest rates for the periods presented.
 Changes to net interest income due to changes in volume have been calculated by multiplying the change in volume during the year times the average rate for the preceding year.
-Changes to net interest income due to change attributable to change in the current year average rate times the volume of the current year.
-The net change attributable to change in both volume and rate has been allocated proportionately to the change due to average volume and the change due to average rate.
+Changes to net interest income due to changes in rates have been calculated by multiplying the change in the current year average rate times the volume of the current year.
+The net change attributable to changes in both volume and rate has been allocated proportionately to the change due to average volume and the change due to average rate.
 The changes are calculated on the basis of the quarterly average balance sheets set forth in the preceding tables.
-The average balance sheet under IFRS for the year ended December 31, 2004 is based on our estimates of the balance sheet items under IFRS and have derived these numbers based on an estimated reconciliation.
+The average balance sheet under IFRS for the year ended December 31, 2004 is based on our estimates of the balance sheet items under IFRS as of the end of each quarter of 2004.
+We did not maintain our books and accounts for the period under IFRS and have derived these numbers based on an estimated reconciliation.
 We cannot assure you that had we kept our accounts under IFRS for 2004, these numbers would not differ substantially.